swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. image:: KidneyBL7.png

 c) Less than 500 ml urine output within the first 24 hours after transplantation?
-Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding the urin output quantity in the first 24 hours after transplantation)
+Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding the urin output quantity in the first 24 hours after transplantation).

-.. note:: Please enter Primary non-function, How to enter a PNF in 3LC and Biopsies after a PNF or graft loss as in :ref:`organ`.

 Minimal Data in Kidney Baseline
 -------------------------------------